9.2-channel home theater receiver with Wi-Fi®, Bluetooth®, Dolby Atmos®, and DTS:X™

 AccuEQ w/ AccuReflex: AccuEQ conducts two measurements: (1) it measures and sets the distance, sound pressure level and crossover of your speakers and subwoofer to ensure all channels are treated equally (2) it evaluates your room's sonic characteristics and adjusts your speaker's frequency response to prevent standing waves from forming.
 AccuEQ incorporates AccuReflex technology to align the phase of upfiring "height" speakers with the sound coming directly from your other speakers.
 Any delay is resolved so that everything arrives at your ears at the same time.
 The result is cohesive reproduction of object-based soundtracks.
 You can save up to 3 AccuEQ presets.
 The included microphone plugs into the front-panel of the receiver.

-Note: You can choose bypass the AccuEQ for your front speakers or all speakers, and manually set the distance, crossover, EQ, and level of each speaker.
+Note: You can choose to bypass the AccuEQ for your front speakers or all speakers, and manually set the distance, crossover, EQ, and level of each speaker.

 Audio Enhancements: The Onkyo TX-RZ920 receiver provides various audio enhancements to deliver a high-quality listening experience every time.